BrittanyClarke/Project1/README.md

 Starting the server:
 	~$ cd <path-to-directory>
-	./main ‘port number for server to execute on’
+	./myftpserver ‘port number for server to execute on’
-	EXAMPLE: to start FTP server named main on port number 58000, execute the following command:  ./main 58000
+	EXAMPLE: to start FTP server named myftpserver on port number 58000, execute the following command:  ./myftpserver 58000

 Starting the client:
 	~$cd <path-to-directory>